Marshall McLuhan: Global village

 McLuhan frequently quoted Walter Ong's Ramus, Method, and the Decay of Dialogue (1958), which evidently had prompted McLuhan to write The Gutenberg Galaxy.
-Ong wrote a highly favorable review of this new book in America.
+Ong wrote a highly favourable review of this new book in America.
 However, Ong later tempered his praise, by describing McLuhan's The Gutenberg Galaxy as "a racy survey, indifferent to some scholarly detail, but uniquely valuable in suggesting the sweep and depth of the cultural and psychological changes entailed in the passage from illiteracy to print and beyond."
 McLuhan himself said of the book, "I'm not concerned to get any kudos out of [The Gutenberg Galaxy].
 It seems to me a book that somebody should have written a century ago.
 I wish somebody else had written it.
 It will be a useful prelude to the rewrite of Understanding Media [the 1960 NAEB report] that I'm doing now."

 McLuhan's The Gutenberg Galaxy won Canada's highest literary award, the Governor-General's Award for Non-Fiction, in 1962.
 The chairman of the selection committee was McLuhan's colleague at the University of Toronto and oftentime intellectual sparring partner, Northrop Frye.